benjamin-fukdawurld/benjamin-fukdawurld/README.md

 ## I'm currently working on Typescript/Javascript full stack projects.

-I have done __7+ years of C++__ in different companies (_SAP, Continental, Faurecia, Devialet..._), working on financial apps, embedded systems, web services backend, AI, Computer vision etc. All these projects were amazingly challenging but I've learned C++ because I wanted to code GAMES 😄, therefore I've eaten tons of OpenGL code, but I need to pay my bills and we all know game programming is paid with __passion__ not cash... 😅
+I have done __7+ years of C++__ in different companies (_SAP, Continental, Faurecia, Devialet..._), working on financial apps, embedded systems, web services backend, AI, Computer vision etc. All these projects were amazingly challenging but I've learned C++ because I wanted to code __Games__ 😄, therefore I've eaten tons of OpenGL code, but I need to pay my bills and we all know game programming is paid with __passion__ not cash... 😅

 I Started a Game engine a few years ago and I reboot it everytime I get back to it but I will finish it one day.then(() => reboot()).catch(() => reboot())